Juanen100/SBMI-Decomp/SETUP_GAME.md

 ## Disclaimer
 We do not claim ownership of any trademarks.
 All trademarks are the property of their respective owners.

-# Contributing

-If you'd like to contribute to the project, please read the [CONTRIBUTING.md](CONTRIBUTING.md) guide before getting started.

 # Contributors:
 ## Developers:
 * Juanen100 (Former Project lead).